Mohamedlaminedev/CSC372-final/report/final_report.md

 ---

-## Summary & Submission Notes
+## Summary

-- P1 and P4 satisfying snippets are fully validated; P2 and P3 satisfying snippets are documented with WP timeouts (per assignment guidance).
-- Every falsifying snippet exhibits at least one failing goal, fulfilling the requirement to show a counterexample.
-- Transcripts, final code, and Frama-C reports are copied directly as required (no screenshots).
-- To submit: update teammate names, export this Markdown as PDF (`pandoc report/final_report.md -o report/final_report.pdf`), verify the PDF lists all prompts/responses, code, and reports, then upload to D2L before the deadline.
+We completed all four parts of the assignment.
+P1 and P4 passed all Frama-C checks completely.
+For P2 and P3, we got most of the way there but Alt-Ergo timed out on some of the quantified postconditions even though we added stronger invariants.
+The assignment says partial credit is fine when the prover can't finish, so we documented those timeouts honestly.

+All four "bad" versions failed at least one verification goal as expected, which shows Frama-C caught the bugs we introduced.
+We kept all our LLM conversations logged with timestamps and included the exact code and Frama-C outputs in this report.